-PART II - OTHER INFORMATION BASSETT FURNITURE INDUSTRIES INCORPORATED AND SUBSIDIARIES FEBRUARY 25, 2023 (Dollars in thousands except share and per share data)
+PART II - OTHER INFORMATION BASSETT FURNITURE INDUSTRIES INCORPORATED AND SUBSIDIARIES FEBRUARY 25, 2023

 Item 1.
 Legal Proceedings

 None

 Item 2.
 Unregistered Sales of Equity Securities, Use of Proceeds and Issuer Purchases of Equity Securities

 The following table summarizes the stock repurchase activity by or on behalf of the Company or any "affiliated purchaser," as defined by Rule 10b-18(a) (3) of the Exchange Act, for the three months ended February 25, 2023 and the approximate dollar value of shares that may yet be purchased pursuant to our stock repurchase program: